jacksandom/lakeflow-community-connectors/sources/google_analytics_aggregated/README.md

 > - For **custom reports**: `dimensions`, `metrics`, and filter options must be provided as **JSON strings** (e.g., `"[\"date\", \"country\"]"`)
 > - `primary_keys` is a **native array** (e.g., `["property_id", "date", "country"]`) and **must always start with `"property_id"`** for schema stability
 > - All other options are regular strings (e.g., `"30daysAgo"`, `"3"`)
+> - **API Limits Validation**: The connector automatically validates that your report configuration doesn't exceed API limits (9 dimensions, 10 metrics) before making requests.
+If limits are exceeded, you'll receive a clear error message with suggestions for splitting your report.

 ### Common Dimensions and Metrics